Formula Ford

-Formula Ford, also known as F1600 and Formula F, is an entry-level class of single seater, open-wheel formula racing.
-The various championships held across the world form an important step for many prospective Formula One drivers.
+Formula Ford, also known as F1600 and Formula F, is an entry-level class of single-seater, open-wheel formula racing.
+The various championships held across the world have historically been an important step for many prospective Formula One drivers.
 Formula Ford has traditionally been regarded as the first major stepping stone into formula racing after karting.
 The series typically sees career-minded drivers enter alongside amateurs and enthusiasts.
-Success in Formula Ford can lead directly to other junior formula series such as a Formula Renault 2.0 and Formula Three, or the W Series for female drivers.
+Success in Formula Ford can lead directly to other junior formula series such as a Formula Renault 2.0 and Formula Three, or F1 Academy for female drivers.

-Formula Ford is not a one-make championship.
+Formula Ford is not a one-make championship, unlike the vast majority of open-wheeler series.
 It allows freedom of chassis design, engine build and numerous technical items of specification on the car.
 This opens the door to many chassis manufacturers, large and small.

-Many other single-seater formula series impose fixed specifications.
-Only two other professional single seater racing formula seriers in the world offer the same freedom of chassis and engine build: Formula Three and Formula One.
+Many drivers aspiring to professional careers in open wheelers racing now choose Formula 4 as their first car racing series, as it features cars with aerodynamic downforce, a semi-automatic gearbox, and other features found in Formula One and other professional open-wheeler series.
+Despite this, Formula Ford remains popular.